haven1433/HexManiacAdvance/src/HexManiac.Core/Models/Code/scriptReference.md

 Example:
 ```
-warphole 3 0
+warphole 1 112
 ```
 Notes:
 ```
-  # hole effect.
+  # similar to warp, but with a falling-down-a-hole effect.
 Sends the player to same X/Y as on the map they started on.
+  # If 'mapbank' and 'map' are 127 127, goes to the map selected by warp5, or to the warp used to enter the current room if warp5 was not used.
 ```
 </details>